arbor-sim/arbor/doc/py_common.rst

     .. function:: cell_member()

-        Constructor.
+        Construct a cell member with default values :attr:`gid = 0` and :attr:`index = 0`.

     .. function:: cell_member(gid, index)

-        Constructor with parameters :attr:`gid` and :attr:`index`.
-        For global identification of an item of a cell-local item.
+        Construct a cell member with parameters :attr:`gid` and :attr:`index` for global identification of an item of a cell-local item.

         Items of type :class:`cell_member` must: